 the ease of knowing Sonocent is recording everything that is said.

-Dragon is our speech to text software, it can be used to transcribe audio recordings into text.
-This is for students who prefer reading their notes rather than listening to them.
-Dragon is also equipped to accept verbal commands.
+Dragon is our speech to text software.
 This dictating software accommodates students with physical disabilities as they can speak commands and dictate their papers/assignments.